mushfiqur11/BlenderMountain/README.md

 # BlenderMountain

 The project was completed by Md.
 Mushfiqur Rahman for the graphics lab (CSE 4552), 2019.
 It was an individual task.
 The link to the rendered video can be found [here](https://drive.google.com/open?id=13SMYjFKaJVfjNv3Vzm4d2EqG0TqJsUaT).
-All the nevessary files for the build are added to the repository.
+All the necessary files for the build are added to the repository.

 ![Snap Shot](mountainView.jpg)